RIF Scheduler - A service for scheduling transactions

 Install the SDK in your dapp’s front-end to enable your users to schedule transactions.

-Read here how to run your own scheduler.
+Read how to run your own scheduler and start making revenue.

 A requester (REQ) makes the payment of the service